How Natural Ventilation Works

 • The MatrixVent natural louvered vent uses aerodynamically designed baffles and louvers to provide persistent and consistent weatherproof ventilation.
 This device is lightweight and has a low wind load, making it optimal for retrofit applications.

-• The GreenRoo turbine vent that uses rising stifling air to spin the turbine to increase airflow, naturally.
+• The turbine vent that uses rising stifling air to spin the turbine to increase airflow, naturally.
 You can install turbine vents into the old exhaust fan openings.
 As a result, turbine vents the perfect retrofit solution.

 Moffitt Corporation manufactures ventilators, louvers, and similar passive ventilation devices.
 Many different types of commercial and industrial facilities use these natural ventilation products every day, without fail.
 When it comes showing how natural ventilation works in a commercial or industrial setting, Moffitt Corporation is leading the way.
 They have become the “green” go-to solution for all your industrial and commercial natural ventilation needs, nationally and internationally.